-ERAFP recommends a vote against the resolution if either of the following conditions is met:
+ERAFP recommends a vote against the resolution if any of the following conditions apply:

-- a) The resolution is not in line with the principles described in ERAFP's SRI Charter or its guidelines for shareholder engagement. - b) The information available is not sufficient to assess the resolution's relevance or its consistency with the principles described in ERAFP's SRI Charter or its guidelines for shareholder engagement.
+- a) The resolution is not in line with the principles described in ERAFP's SRI Charter, its guidelines for shareholder engagement or its fossil fuel and climate policy. - b) The information available is not sufficient to assess the resolution's relevance or its consistency with the principles described in ERAFP's SRI Charter, its guidelines for shareholder engagement or its fossil fuel and climate policy.